Visiting Madrid? Don’t miss these things!

 Plaza de la Independencia, 7, 28001, map

-This is one of the most popular parks in the city.
-There are 350 acres to explore, and you can even rent a boat and take a romantic paddle around the pond.
-Also, make a stop at the Crystal palace where they have free exhibits and beautiful architecture.
+This is one of the most popular parks in the city with 350 acres to explore.
+You can rent a boat and take a romantic paddle around the pond with a partner or solo.
+Also, stop at the Crystal Palace where they have free exhibits and beautiful architecture.

 Local Tip: Right outside of the NorthWest corner of the park, you’ll find Puerta de Alcalá, which is a grand gateway that is worth checking out.